Syed-Bilal-Haider-Engineer/Syed-Bilal-Haider-Engineer/README.md

 # 👨‍💻 Syed Bilal Haider

 I am a software engineer with expertise in **React, Vue, TypeScript, and Node.js**.
-Currently, I'm looking **Job**.
+Currently, I'm looking a **Job**.
 I am passionate and enthusiastic about learning from challenging situations.
 My thirst for knowledge drives me to explore new technologies, languages, processes, styles, and patterns.

 ### 🛠 &nbsp;Languages
 <p align="center">